GoncaloCoutinho/Data-Management-Project/README.md

 ### Recipe

-> *The full recipe to can be found in the recipe.json file.*
+> *The full recipe can be found in the recipe.json file.*

 ## 6. Answering the user stories

-The cleaning data was putted into MySQL in another table called clean_books.
+The cleaning data was put into MySQL in another table called clean_books.

 > *Code can be found in the clean_database.py file.*

 Afterwards I proceeded to answer the user stories with SQL queries.

 ### User stories and answers:

-- Question &#8594; As a librarian I want to know which are the top rated books by year for the last 10 years so that I can make recommendations to our users.
+- 1st User Story &#8594; As a librarian I want to know which are the top rated books by year for the last 10 years so that I can make recommendations to our users.

 ![top rated books by year]

-- Question &#8594; As a student I want to know which are the top 10 books that have the most text reviews so that I can study what leads to the most user engagement in books.
+- 2nd User Story &#8594; As a student I want to know which are the top 10 books that have the most text reviews so that I can study what leads to the most user engagement in books.

 ![top text reviewed books]

-- Question &#8594; As a new fan of Harry Potter I would like to know how many Harry Potter related books in english exist.
+- 3rd User Story &#8594; As a new fan of Harry Potter I would like to know how many Harry Potter related books exist in english.

 ![harry potter book count]